tonytvo/blog-generator/content/blog/atomic-habits/index.md

   - One small action won’t change your life.
   - Eventually, if you maintain a habit, one small action will be the “tipping point.”

+- Success is not a goal to reach or a finish line to cross.
+It is a system to improve, an endless process to refine.

 - Feeling ==> Design
 - How do I know which rule to apply?
   - Hard to remember ==> Make it obvious